bjornmorten/ctfbridge/docs/index.md

 ---
-title: CTFBridge
+title: Getting Started with CTFBridge
 description: CTFBridge is a Python library that unifies interaction with CTF platforms like CTFd, rCTF, and HTB.
-Fetch challenges, submit flags, and automate workflows using a consistent API.
+Install the library and get started with your first script to fetch challenges and submit flags.
 ---

 # CTFBridge

 **CTFBridge** is your all-in-one Python toolkit for automating Capture The Flag (CTF) workflows — whether you're farming flags, building bots, or writing automation tools.

-Forget juggling inconsistent APIs or hacking together one-off scripts.
-CTFBridge gives you **one clean interface** for multiple CTF platforms — so you can focus on solving challenges.

 ## ⚡ What You Can Do